d4n3sh/thedaneshproject/content/posts/2009-12-14-telekom-malaysia-on-twitter.md

 Telekom Malaysian has decided to go social, it popped up on Twitter last week under [@tmcorp][2].

-Now Telekom Malaysia has a way to communicate with it&#8217;s customers.
+Now Telekom Malaysia has a way to communicate with it's customers.

 Will it work?
-All depends on who&#8217;s sitting behind the keyboard at their end I guess.
+All depends on who's sitting behind the keyboard at their end I guess.

 Source: [K.Kugan][3]